Kj0ric/lc3-vm-paging/README.md

 ## Acknowledgements
 - This project builds upon the LC-3 virtual machine implementation by [Andrei Ciobanu](https://github.com/nomemory/lc3-vm).
 The original implementation provided the foundation for the basic VM functionality, which was then extended with paging and process management capabilities.
 - This project was developed as part of the Operating Systems course at Sabanci University.
 Special thanks to the course instructor Süha Mutluergil and teaching assistants for their guidance and support.
+The pictures used are prepared by the OS course team.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](/LICENSE) file for details.